The Mystery of Double Cask Aging

 Choosing the Best Cask for Whiskey

 The best cask for really depends on the flavor profile you are aiming for.
 American white oak gives a softer and sweeter taste with notes of vanilla and caramel, while European oak is spicier and has a stronger wood input.
-French oak is used to age wine and , so it may not be the best choice for whiskey.
+French oak is used to age and cognac, so it may not be the best choice for whiskey.
 Ultimately, it depends on what kind of whiskey you are wanting to make and the flavor profile you are looking for.

 The Making of Macallan Double Cask